 Licensed Nursing Assistant

 NURS100L Licensed Nursing Assistant CL2 C9 CRS: The NH Board of Nursing approved Licensed Nursing Assistant (LNA) program consists of 46 hours of classroom theory/lab and 60 hours of clinical for a total of 106 hours of coursework.
 The theory portion is delivered at the college.
 The clinical is arranged at a local health care facility.
-The College offers semester long and accelerated LNA courses.
 After successfully completing the LNA program, all students must register for the state competency written and clinical exam and complete criminal background checks/fingerprinting as part of the process to obtain their LNA license with the State of New Hampshire.
 This course is not part of the Associate Degree in the Nursing Program.

 Once you have registered for the class, you will receive a detailed packet of information.

-The following is required in order to attend the clinical portion of the class:
+The following is required prior to attending the clinical portion of the class:

 - A negative Two-Step Mantoux TB test or chest X-Ray done within one year from the end date of your nursing assistant course.

-- No findings on the Bureau of Elderly and Adult Services State Registry from
+- No findings on the Bureau of Elderly and Adult Services State Registry form

 - No findings on a NH State criminal background check